Grubhub: Grubhub history

+In July 2017, Grubhub acquired assets in 27 OrderUp markets; it completed the purchase of the remaining 11 franchisee-owned markets on October 30, 2018.

-In August 2017, Grubhub entered into an agreement to acquire Eat24 from Yelp for $287.5 million, subject to regulatory review.
-In October 2017, Grubhub announced that had it completed its acquisition of Eat24.
+In August 2017, Grubhub agreed to acquire Eat24 from Yelp for $287.5 million, subject to regulatory review.
+In October 2017, Grubhub announced that it had completed its acquisition of Eat24.
 In late 2018 Grubhub shut down the Eat24 brand.

-Certain assets were acquired from 11 franchisee-owned OrderUp markets in September 2018.
-Certain assets from 27 OrderUp markets had already been acquired in 2017.
-GrubHub completed its acquisition of OrderUp in October 2018.

 LevelUp, a Boston-based diner engagement and payment solutions platform was acquired by Grubhub in September 2018.
 The acquisition of LevelUp was for a reported $390 million cash.
+LevelUp’s technology was integrated into Grubhub’s restaurant-facing products and later underpinned the launch of Grubhub Direct in 2021, while LevelUp consumer app was discontinued on September 30, 2021.

-Tapingo, a San Francisco–based platform for campus food ordering was acquired by Grubhub in November 2018.
+Tapingo, a San Francisco–based platform for campus food ordering was acquired by Grubhub in November 2018 for approximately $150 million.
+Tapingo’s campus-ordering functionality was integrated into the Grubhub app (Campus Dining) and the Tapingo app was phased out during 2019.

 In March 2019, Grubhub took over SkipTheDishes' operations in the United States after SkipTheDishes announced its exit from the U.S. market.
 By mid-2020, in the middle of the coronavirus pandemic where demand for services delivering food from restaurants and takeaways surged, Grubhub announced it was keeping its drivers safe by offering contact-free delivery as well as the option to order pickup for anyone who felt more comfortable getting the food themselves.

 On June 9, 2020, Netherlands based Just Eat Takeaway announced an agreement to buy Grubhub for $7.3 billion in stock.
+In January 2025, two months after a deal valued at $650 million, it was announced that Just Eat Takeaway had completed the sale of Grubhub to Wonder Group.